-- Does the PCP work at a clinic I like to use? - Is the PCP's office close to my home, work, or my children's school? - Is the PCP's office near where I live and is it easy to get to the PCP's office? - Do the doctors and staff speak my language?
+- Is the PCP's office close to my home, work, or my children's school?

+- Is the PCP's office near where I live and is it easy to get to the PCP's office?

+- Do the doctors and staff speak my language?

 - Does the PCP work with a hospital I like?

 - Does the PCP provide the services I need?

 - Do the PCP's office hours fit my schedule?

 - Does the PCP work with specialists I use?